 For More Information

-- Ontario Job Futures - Has an overview of Ontario's employment patterns, information on major trends in the economy and occupational profiles.
+- Ontario's Labour Market - Has an overview of Ontario's employment patterns, information on major trends in the economy and occupational profiles.

 - Job Bank - Use this to find the name of your occupation in Canada, find out if it is regulated and get labour market information.

 - Innovation, Science and Economic Development Canada - A very large and useful site that can be used as a research source for small businesses and people looking for labour market information.
 Includes industry profiles, and information on importing and exporting of products and much more.

 - Employability Skills 2000+ - Describes the critical skills that employers look for.
 Developed by the Conference Board of Canada.